javaf/backoff-lock/README.md

    CS.
 Its a race between threads.
 So this thread checks to see it was the one who was successful, and if so its done.
-3. If not, then it backsoff (sleeps) for a random interval, and then retries again.
+3. If not, then it backs off (sleeps) for a random interval, and then retries again.
    Each retry the range of backoff interval is increased so reduce high-contention.